Ingenico-NPS-Latam/nps-sdk-dotnet/README.md

 ```

 ### Timeout
-you can change the timeout of the request.
+You can change the timeout of the request.

 ExecutionTimeout(Default=60 seconds): you can change the execution timeout of the request.